Andrew2789/Network_File_Transfer/README.md

 A Java/JavaFX application that allows for direct network transfer of files and folders.

 This project is a work in progress - it is currently capable of sending folders to another instance of itself but the transferred files are not checked for integrity, and the protocol has no failsafes so it crashes occassionally.
+Network_File_Transfer.jar is the compiled project, and requires Java 9 to run.

 Next steps:
 - Rework GUI so that connection interface is only shown before a connection is made, and so that it is more clear which fields need to be filled for a host or a client